UIUC-iSchool-DataViz/is445_spring2021/syllabus.md

 ### Grading Policy

 All assignments are required for all students, aside from one homework (lowest HW grade will be dropped).
+Note that the Syllabus Quiz is in the homework grading category, but will *not* be droppable.
 Completing all assignments is
 not a guarantee of a passing grade.
 You must do homework, visualization reports, and final to receive a passing grade.
 Late or incomplete assignments will not be given full credit